Ahmedamira22/MernJenkins/README.md

 - `frontend-deployment.yaml`: Deployment for the frontend .
 - `frontend-service.yaml`: Service exposing the frontend with a NodePort.
 - `mongo-deployment.yaml`: Deployment for the database .
-- `mongo-service.yaml`: Service exposing the mongo with a NodePort.
+- `mongo-service.yaml`: Service exposing the mongo with a ClusterIP.
 - `app-configmap.yaml`: storing configuration data as key-value

 **Local Deployment**